Philips: Poland

 Philips' operations in Poland include: a European financial and accounting centre in Łódź; Philips Lighting facilities in Bielsko-Biała, Piła, and Kętrzyn; and a Philips Domestic Appliances facility in Białystok.

 Portugal

 Philips started business in Portugal in 1927, as "Philips Portuguesa S.A.R.L.".
-Currently, Philips Portuguesa S.A. is headquartered in Oeiras near Lisbon.
+Philips Portuguesa S.A. is headquartered in Oeiras near Lisbon.
 There were three Philips factories in Portugal: the FAPAE lamp factory in Lisbon; the Carnaxide magnetic-core memory factory near Lisbon, where the Philips Service organization was also based; and the Ovar factory in northern Portugal making camera components and remote control devices.
 The company still operates in Portugal with divisions for commercial lighting, medical systems and domestic appliances.

 Sweden

-Philips Sweden has two main sites, Kista, Stockholm County, with regional sales, marketing and a customer support organization and Solna, Stockholm County, with the main office of the mammography division.
+Philips Sweden has two main sites: Kista, Stockholm County, with regional sales, marketing and a customer support organization; and Solna, Stockholm County, with the main office of the mammography division.

+The company was a major supplier of defence electronics to the Swedish Armed Forces operating under the name Philips Elektronikindustrier AB with its final location in Järfälla, a suburb of Stockholm.
+What remains of that division is now part of Saab AB.

 United Kingdom

 Philips UK has its headquarters in Guildford.
 The company employs over 2,500 people nationwide.